Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

 A cell is successfully mapped by meeting two criteria.
 First, the orientation ($\alpha$; calculated via Eq. (\ref{eqn:8})) is within the scan angles of the robot’s sensor. $\alpha$ is the orientation of the point coordinate of the cell ($(X, Y)_S$) in the sensor frame.
 On passing the first criteria, the second criteria involves the distance ($dist$) of the $(X, Y)_S$ of cell from the sensor.
 This distance should be less than the scan range at the corresponding scan angle.
 All cells which successfully pass the two criteria are accounted to memory using the storage matrix $M_C$.
 The $M_C$ matrix stores the coverage status and zone identification of every $Cell_F$ in the occupancy-grid map in order to ensure that covered cells aren't counted twice and the coverage of each cell counts towards the coverage of the zone assigned to it.

 Each row of $M_C$ stores information about an individual $Cell$.
 The columns of $M_C$ contain the following information from left to right: index ($ind$) values of all cells in the occupancy-grid map, zone identifier ($zid$), and coverage status.
-It should be noted that: (1) all $Cell_O$ and $Cell_U$ are not assigned any zone identifiers, (2) every $zid$ represents a row of $M_Z$, and (3) the coverage status column keeps account of all $Cell_F$ which have been accounted for.
+It should be noted that: (1) all $Cell_O$ and $Cell_U$ are not assigned any zone identifiers, (2) every $zid$ represents a row of $M_Z$, and (3) every row in the coverage status column records and updates the individual coverage status of a $Cell_F$.
 Each cell has a column value of 0 when unaccounted, and a value of 1 when accounted.
-This column continuously updates itself as the program runs.
 Once a cell's coverage status is updated in $M_C$, zone’s coverage rate ($c_z$) is also updated in storage matrix $M_Z$ (using Eq. (\ref{eqn:9})).
-Algorithm 4 then uses the fourth column of $M_Z$ to calculate the total coverage rate ($tc$) (see Eq. (\ref{eqn:10}).
-Algorithm 4 is continuously invoked in a loop until $dc$ is reached, at which point Algorithm 4 communicates to Algorithm 1 to shut down.
-Algorithm 4 also shuts down as well.
+Algorithm 4 then uses the fourth column of $M_Z$ to calculate the total coverage rate ($tc$) (using Eq. (\ref{eqn:10}).
+Algorithm 4 is continuously invoked in a loop until $dc$ is reached, at which point it will shut down and communicates as well with Algorithm 1 to shut down.

-\section{Experiments and Results}
+\section{Experiments and results}

+To validate the proposed methods described in this study, we conducted three experiments.
+These experiments evaluate two key metrics—coverage time and thoroughness of coverage—to assess our framework's effectiveness, while potentially yielding additional insights beyond these primary measures.
+They are as follows: